-- 12.1 Employees shall accrue vacation from their date of hire.
+12.1 Employees shall accrue vacation from their date of hire.
+Accrued vacation hours will be vested after successful completion of the 90 day probationary period.
 Vacation may be used during the anniversary year before it is accrued.
-Except in the case of layoff, if an employee separates from employment prior to accruing the amount of vacation already taken, the difference may be deducted from the employee's final pay. - 12.2 During the first year of employment, employees shall accrue at the rate of fifteen (15) days per year.
+Except in the case of layoff, if an employee separates from employment prior to accruing the amount of vacation already taken, the difference may be deducted from the employee's final pay.

+12.2 During the first year of employment, employees shall accrue at the rate of 0.1923 days per week, up to 10 working days per year.

-In the second through third year of employment, employees shall accrue at the rate of eighteen (18) days per year.
+In the second through third year of employment, employees shall accrue at the rate of 0.2308 days per week, up to 12 working days per year.

-During the fourth year of employment and thereafter, employees shall accrue at the rate of twenty-two (22) days per year.
+During the fourth year of employment and thereafter, employees shall accrue at the rate of 0.2885 days per week, up to 15 working days per year.